List of countries by federal system: United Kingdom

-In Britain, an Imperial Federation was once seen as (inter alia) a method of solving the Home Rule problem in Ireland; federalism has long been proposed as a solution to the "Irish Problem", and more lately, to the "West Lothian question".
+In the United Kingdom, an Imperial Federation was once seen as (inter alia) a method of solving the Home Rule problem in Ireland; in the late nineties, the Liberal Democrates proposed it as a solution to the "Irish Problem" and the "West Lothian question".

 The United Kingdom has traditionally been governed as a unitary state by the Westminster Parliament in London.
 Instead of adopting a federal model, the UK has relied on gradual devolution to decentralise political power.
 Devolution in the UK began with the Government of Ireland Act 1914 which granted home rule to Ireland as a constituent country of the former United Kingdom of Great Britain and Ireland.
 Following the partition of Ireland in 1921 which saw the creation of the sovereign Irish Free State (which eventually evolved into the modern day Republic of Ireland), Northern Ireland retained its devolved government through the Parliament of Northern Ireland, the only part of the UK to have such a body at this time.
 This body was suspended in 1972 and Northern Ireland was governed by direct rule during the period of conflict known as The Troubles.

 In modern times, a process of devolution in the United Kingdom has decentralised power once again.
 Since the 1997 referendums in Scotland and Wales and the Good Friday Agreement in Northern Ireland, three of the four constituent countries of the UK now have some level of autonomy.
 Government has been devolved to the Scottish Parliament, the National Assembly for Wales and the Northern Ireland Assembly.
 England does not have its own parliament and English affairs continue to be decided by the Westminster Parliament.
 In 1998 a set of eight unelected Regional assemblies, or chambers, was created to support the English Regional Development Agencies, but these were abolished between 2008 and 2010.
 The Regions of England continue to be used in certain governmental administrative functions.

 Critics of devolution often cite the West Lothian question, which refers to the voting power of non-English MPs on matters affecting only England in the UK Parliament.
 Scottish and Welsh nationalism have been increasing in popularity, and since the 2014 Scottish independence referendum there has been a wider debate about the UK adopting a federal system with each of the four home nations having its own, equal devolved legislatures and law-making powers.

 UK federal government was proposed as early as 1912 by the Member of Parliament for Dundee, Winston Churchill, in the context of the legislation for Irish Home Rule.
 In a speech in Dundee on 12 September, he proposed that England should also be governed by regional parliaments, with power devolved to areas such as Lancashire, Yorkshire, the Midlands and London as part of a federal system of government.